hidelab/sharc-bcbio/Claire_bcbio_doc.md

 ```
 We removed adaptor trimming because it wasn't necessary and actually took a lot of time.

+### Creating batch script to run bcbio

-8) Now you need to set up your SGE file that will direct bcbio to the samples and what to do with them.
+Now you need to set up your SGE file that will direct bcbio to the samples and what to do with them.

 Staying in your project folder, type `nano youranalysisname.SGE`, and paste:
 ```